 Your hot tub is supposed to provide a comfortable, relaxing, and healthy experience.
 But how can your mind be at ease if you’re worried about chemicals or germs in your hot tub?
-Have a look at the solutions that can help keep the hot tub water clean and safe without the use of harsh chemicals.
+Have a look at the solutions suitable for Canada that can help keep the hot tub water clean and safe without the use of harsh chemicals.

 |Chemical-free solution||Product||Reducing the need for chemicals (chlorine/bromine)||Price range|

 (change the water every time)

 |100%||Price range $-$$$ |

 (depends on how much water you are using)

 (metallic ions are used to help to sanitize water)

 |50-75%||Price range $$ |

 (produces natural chlorine/bromine from salt)

 Read more to figure out how it works and to understand what is the best choice for you.